Credit Cards Travel Credit Cards

 The Southwest Rapid Rewards Priority offers a number of benefits that can help you decide whether it’s worth the annual fee.

 • Annual fee: This card does come with an annual fee of $149, which is relatively high for an airline card.
-That said, if you can take advantage of the perks this card offers, it may be worth it for you.
+That said, I can definitely see the potential to take advantage of the card’s perks, making it worth the cost.

 • Limited flight redemptions: You can redeem your rewards with hotel and car rental partners, but your flight redemptions are limited to Southwest.
 If you prefer the flexibility of redeeming your rewards with other airlines, a general travel rewards card may be a better option.